johnwesleyquintero/scalesmart/docs/api/amazon/competitor-analysis/documentation.md

 - The endpoint uses the `zod` library to validate the request body.
 - The endpoint defines interfaces for the CSV data and processed metrics data.
-- The endpoint uses the `processCSVData` function to process the uploaded CSV data.
+- The endpoint uses the `processCSVData` function to process the uploaded CSV data, including handling of invalid data types.
 - The endpoint uses the `loadStaticData` function to load static data.

 ## Data Flow